MarckBoge/Pewlett_Hackard_Analysis/README.md

 ## Results

-  * There are currently 72,458 employees that are going to retire.
+  * There are currently 72,458 employees that is scheduled to retire.

   unique_titles.png